Spantree/okmercury/README.md

 # OKMercury

-A blatant plagarism of the [OKCupid Matching Algorithm](http://www.okcupid.com/help/match-percentages) applied to business matchmaking.
+A blatant plagarism of the [OKCupid Matching Algorithm](http://www.okcupid.com/help/match-percentages) applied to business matchmaking at meetings and conferences.